encode/starlette/docs/sessions.md

 backend = DatabaseBackend(client)
 ```

-Optionally, you can change used table and column names:
+Optionally, you can change the used table and column names:
 ```python
 DatabaseBackend(client, table='sessions', id_column='id', data_column='data')
 ```